philss/sabiah/README.md

 # Sabiah

-This is the code for the presentation I did at [Ruby Conf BR 2016](http://www.rubyconf.com.br/) and also at the [ElugSP #7](https://www.meetup.com/pt-BR/elug_sp/events/234642921/).
+This is the code for the presentation I gave at [Ruby Conf BR 2016](http://www.rubyconf.com.br/) and also at the [ElugSP #7](https://www.meetup.com/pt-BR/elug_sp/events/234642921/).

 It's a MVP of something similar to Twitter.
 It's written using Phoenix and Vue.js.